-- An increase in Mission Operations Support expense of approximately \$305,000 to approximately \$345,000 compared to approximately \$40,000 in 2023, related to ground support required for tracking and communicating with first satellite.
-An increase of approximately \$164,000 related primarily to Board related cash and stock compensation as we continue to expand and build our Board of Directors. - An increase of approximately \$246,000 in fundraising related costs driven by the growth and needs of our business and internal systems. - An increase of approximately \$164,000 related primarily to Board related cash and stock compensation as we continue to expand and build our Board of Directors.
+- An increase in Mission Operations Support expense of approximately \$531,000 to approximately \$604,000 compared to approximately \$73,000 in 2023, related to ground support required for tracking and communicating with our first satellite. - An increase of approximately \$219,000 in capital raise related costs driven by the growth and needs of our business. - An increase of approximately \$184,000 related primarily to Board related cash and stock compensation as we continue to expand and build our Board of Directors.